oracle-livelabs/adb/shared/adb-load-analyze-workshop/create-data-pipelines/create-data-pipelines.md

     </copy>
     ```

-## Task 3: Test the data pipeline
+## Task 3: Preview how to test the data pipeline

+> **Note**: We provide Tasks 3 and 4 for you to preview the steps for testing and resetting your data pipeline.
+Please read these tasks but do not perform them.

-Before we activate your configured pipeline, let's test that it works.
-Call the `DBMS_CLOUD_PIPELINE.RUN_PIPELINE_ONCE` procedure to run your pipeline once, on-demand.
-This will not create a repeating scheduled job.
+Normally, before you activate your configured pipeline, you will want to test that it works.
+However, to keep this lab short and simple, we will only preview the steps for testing.
+You would call the `DBMS_CLOUD_PIPELINE.RUN_PIPELINE_ONCE` procedure to run your pipeline once, on-demand.
+This would not create a repeating scheduled job.

-1. Run the following code snippet in your SQL worksheet:
+1. You would run the following code snippet in your SQL worksheet:

     ```
     <copy>